Medically reviewed by Drugs.com. Last updated on Jun 14, 2022.

 - Stiff ligaments.
 Ligaments are cords of tissue that connect bone to bone.
 Spinal ligaments can stiffen with age, making the neck less flexible.

-Cervical spondylosis is degeneration of the bones and disks in the neck, which can lead to a variety of problems, including herniated disks and bone spurs.
+Cervical spondylosis is the degeneration of the bones and disks in the neck, which can lead to a variety of problems, including herniated disks and bone spurs.

 Risk factors for cervical spondylosis include: